Crypto Adoption Around the World: Senegal

 Emergence of Crypto Startups and Fintech

-Although Senegal still has a limited number of local crypto exchanges, they are starting to emerge, making it easier for people to buy and trade digital currencies.
+Ecosystem: Innovative startups are already launching platforms for micro-lending, remittances, and crypto-to-fiat gateways, while a limited but emerging number of local crypto exchanges make it easier for people to buy and trade digital currencies.

 Growing Public Awareness and Education Initiatives